CallMeHein/Auto-Western-Highway/README.md

 ## TODOs

+- when scaffolding down, build out a support to ensure that the first step does not get stuck (like it currently does on water)
 - separate terminal window to log this script's decisions.
 The in-game chat is currently useless because of the flood of Baritone's logs.
   - allow the user to write commands which will be executed in the in-game chat?
 Depending on client/active modules, you may not have full control over the in-game chat.